Table of Contents

 1 ms 1 Millisecond (0.001 sec)

-Since the benchmark results can create rather large tables, and the Markdown tables can be hard to absorb with the horizontal and vertical table scrolling, the results are also provided in separate HTML files for each scenario.
+Since the benchmark results can create rather large tables, and the benchmark output tables can be difficult to absorb with the horizontal and vertical table scrolling, the results are also provided in separate static HTML tables for each scenario.

 Versions